rogue-socket/neural_network_numpy/README.md

 The MNIST dataset can be downloaded from [this link](http://yann.lecun.com/exdb/mnist/).
 The notebook includes code to automatically fetch and preprocess the dataset.

 ## Results
-After training, the neural network achieves reasonable accuracy on handwritten digit recognition.
+After training, the neural network achieves 93.95% accuracy on handwritten digit recognition(check the `save_1.json` and load into the NN, code included).
 Further improvements can be made by tweaking the architecture and hyperparameters.

 ## Contributing
 Feel free to open issues or submit pull requests if you want to enhance the implementation.